pazi88/Speeduino-M5x-PCBs/m52tu, m54 PnP/README.md

 Recommended way is to use Speedyloader to upload the Firmware to CORE4: https://wiki.speeduino.com/en/Installing_Firmware

 Rev1.2 onwards allows 6-cyl sequential injection and in order to run those 202005 or later speeduino FW is needed.
 Also the easy Speedyloader
-FW upload can't be used but it requires manual compilingwith small changes in code.
+FW upload can't be used but it requires manual compiling with small changes in code.
 See manual compiling instructions in Wiki at earlier link.
 Before compiling, change number of INJ_CHANNELS to 6 and number of IGN_CHANNELS to 3 in globals.h file:

 ![alt text](https://pazi88.kuvat.fi/kuvat/Projektikuvat/Random%20projektit/speeduino/Settings.png?img=smaller)